Active Clinical Studies

 A clinical study involves research using human volunteers (also called participants) that is intended to add to medical knowledge.
 There are two types of clinical studies: clinical trials and observational studies.

 DCEG carries out observational studies mostly in families with a known or suspected cancer predisposition syndrome, or families that have a higher-than-expected rate of cancer.
 In an observational study, investigators assess health outcomes in groups of participants according to a protocol or research plan.
-In this case, individuals and families agree to share information about their medical history and other information in order to expand our understanding of how cancer aggregates in families.
+Individuals and families agree to share information about their medical history and other information in order to expand our understanding of how cancer aggregates in families.
 Although some participants are seen at the NIH Clinical Center, DCEG clinical studies do not evaluate treatment or other interventions, as in a clinical trial.

 Atypical Spitzoid Tumor Study